PLP Frequently Asked Questions

-PLP was started in 1994 by the Dean for the College of Business (at the time), Clayton Singleton, who had a vision to shift the paradigm from a classroom-only learning experience for business students to one that is experiential-based and linked to developing skills and competencies that are essential in the marketplace.
+PLP was started in 1994 by the Dean for the college (at the time), Clayton Singleton, who had a vision to shift the paradigm from a classroom-only learning experience for business students to one that is experiential-based and linked to developing skills and competencies that are essential in the marketplace.

 In its current form, the PLP vision is to continually be recognized in the education and business sectors as an exceptional servant leadership development and mentoring program, serving as a model for partnerships between the university, students, community, and businesses.

 Mentors for PLP are volunteers and are recruited from the private, public, and not-for-profit sectors across the DFW metroplex.
 This results in a diverse mix of companies and industries providing a wide range of experiences.
 The recruitment effort is led by the PLP Staff in collaboration with the Board of Directors, UNT faculty and staff, current mentors, and PLP Alumni.

 Mentor recruitment is ongoing throughout the year.
 Prospective mentors hold an introductory phone call with PLP staff and complete an online mentoring profile.
 After PLP student members are selected, mentors are matched with their student on the basis of career interests/experience, location, and other key factors.

 Each mentor/mentee match is assigned for one academic year (August to May).
 We ask that our mentors commit to meeting in-person or conference call with their students at least once every 4- 6 weeks with phone calls and email communication in between meetings.
 We also encourage students to stay connected with their mentors even after their term with PLP has ended.